Run the Gantlet

 Run the Gantlet (1968–1986) was an American Champion Thoroughbred racehorse and noted sire.

 Background

 He was out of the mare First Feather, whom owner Paul Mellon had purchased as a yearling at a then record price of $90,000 for a filly.
 He was sired by the 1965 Preakness Stakes winner, Tom Rolfe, a son of the undefeated European superstar, Ribot.
-Run the Gantlet is a descendant of Nearco through his damsire First Landing who won the 1959 Kentucky Derby.
+Run the Gantlet is a descendant of Nearco through his damsire First Landing who was the U.S. Champion Two-Year-Old Colt of 1958.

 Racing career

 Raced under Mellon's Rokeby Stables colors, Run the Gantlet was trained by future U.S. Racing Hall of Fame inductee, Elliott Burch.
 Sent to the track at age two, Run the Gantlet's most important win in 1970 came in the Garden State Futurity.
 As a three-year-old, Run the Gantlet excelled in races on turf.
 The colt won six of his ten starts in 1971, including five stakes in a row.
 He emerged from the shadow of his more famous stable companion Fort Marcy to win the United Nations Handicap.
 He capped off the year with a six-length win on a soggy Laurel Park Racecourse in the Washington, D.C.
 International Stakes.
 Run the Gantlet's 1971 performances earned him American Champion Male Turf Horse honors.

 Run the Gantlet returned to race at age four in 1972, notably winning the Bowling Green Handicap at Belmont Park.